TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 1/Jonah 1.1.md

 ---

-Now the word of Jehovah came unto Jonah the son of Amittai, saying,
+Now the word of Yahweh came to Jonah the son of Amittai, saying,